jeffminlin/vmcnet/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

+This repository is built to serve two purposes:
+1. To enable the development and testing of new architectures and algorithms for training neural network wavefunctions in first quantization.
+2. To serve as a companion codebase to several papers, listed below.

+This repository was built as a JAX port of an internal TensorFlow project started in 2019 which itself was initially inspired by the work of [David Pfau, James S. Spencer, Alexander G. D. G. Matthews, and W. M. C. Foulkes](https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.2.033429).
+Their repository (and its own JAX branch) can be found [here](https://github.com/deepmind/ferminet).

 ## Installation

 Python 3.9 is required, and a virtual environment is recommended.
 After cloning, use `pip install -e .` to install the package in editable/develop mode, or `pip install -e .[testing]` if planning on running tests.

 If running on a GPU, CUDA needs to be set up properly to work with JAX, and you will need to install the correct `jaxlib` wheel.
 See, e.g., https://github.com/google/jax#installation.

-## Philosophy and usage

-This repository is built to serve two purposes:
-1. To enable the development and testing of new architectures and algorithms for training neural network wavefunctions in first quantization.
-2. To serve as a companion codebase to several papers, listed below.

-This repository was built as a JAX port of an internal TensorFlow project started in 2019 which itself was initially inspired by the work of [David Pfau, James S. Spencer, Alexander G. D. G. Matthews, and W. M. C. Foulkes](https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.2.033429).
-Their repository (and its own JAX branch) can be found [here](https://github.com/deepmind/ferminet).

-### Python API
+## Python API

 The primary routine exposed by this repository which implements the VMC training loop is the [`train.vmc.vmc_loop`](https://github.com/jeffminlin/vmcnet/blob/master/vmcnet/train/vmc.py#L13) function.
 This function implements a very generic unsupervised training loop.
 A skeleton of a script which performs varational Monte Carlo would look something like: